The MeshMultiZoneService resource represents a group of MeshServices in a multi-zone deployment.

 -

-- original name from the zone where MeshService was created -
+kuma.io/display-name: The original name of the MeshService from the zone where it was created. -

-- original namespace from the zone where MeshService was created
+k8s.kuma.io/namespace: The original namespace of the MeshService from the zone where it was created.

 The MeshMultiZoneService represents a destination for traffic from elsewhere in the mesh.
 It defines which MeshService objects serve this traffic as well as what ports are available.
 It also holds information about which IPs and hostnames can be used to reach this destination.